-FINE ARTS METHODS:
+FINE ARTS METHODS: ELEMENTARY

 This course gives students a working knowledge of the fundamentals of teaching music, arts, and drama.
 The abilities to keenly observe and perceive in order to create personal expressions that can serve as mortar for all learning are encouraged.

+keenly observe and perceive in order to create personal expressions that can serve as mortar for all learning are encouraged.
 Practicum is required.
-Prerequisites=Any 100-200 level courses in Art Theater Music & ED350 or concurrent enrollment.
+Prerequisites:-Any 100-200 level courses in Art Theater Music & ED350 or concurrent enrollment.

-SOCIAL STUDIES METHODS:
+ED353 (3) SOCIAL STUDIES METHODS: ELEMENTARY F